 |THE ISLAND OF NAXOS IN THE CYCLADES IN GREECE - ISLAND OF LARGE AND SANDY BEACHES|

 The island of Naxos has about 12.000 inhabitants.
-It is quite mountainous and, especially in comparisson to the surrounding islands, reasonably green and fertile.
-A mighty mountain chain, the Zas, towers 1001 meter above the sealevel and can be seen from almost everywhere on the island.
-On the fertile lowland (by irrigation) citrusfruit trees, olives and grapes are grown, while in the mountain sheep and goats are held for the production of cheese.
+It is quite mountainous and, especially in comparison to the surrounding islands, reasonably green and fertile.
+The landscape reminded me the most of other islands like Samos or Crete: quite pretty.
+A mighty mountain chain, the Zas, towers 1001 meter above the sea level and can be seen from almost everywhere on the island.
+On the fertile lowland (by irrigation) citrus fruit trees, olives and grapes are grown, while in the mountain sheep and goats are held for the production of cheese.
 Marble and amaril are still dug out.
 The island of Naxos has rather large sandy beaches and dunes along the coastline, now making tourism one of the most important pillars of income.

 The opening of the airport on the island also brought quite a few tourists to Naxos.
 The airport is situated at a mere 1 kilometre distance from the Chora, or five minutes by car.
 Most of the tourists stay concentrated around Naxos Chora and the direct surroundings though and other parts of the island are much more quiet.
 Naxos Town or Naxos Chora is the arrival point for the ferry visitors.
 It has a nice waterfront with terraces, taverna's and shops and behind that there are winding and often steep little streets with small white houses.
 On top of the Chora is the Venetian castle or Kastro.
 Most people stay in Naxos Town during their stay or somewhere closeby and than visit the nearby miles of sandy beaches during the daytime.
 If you want to take a look at the map of Naxos Chora than please click here.